kubernetes-csi/docs/book/src/csi-driver-object.md

 The `CSIDriver` Kubernetes API object serves two purposes:

-1. Simplify driver discovery
+1.Simplify driver discovery

 * If a CSI driver creates a `CSIDriver` object, Kubernetes users can easily discover the CSI Drivers installed on their cluster (simply by issuing `kubectl get CSIDriver`)

-2. Customizing Kubernetes behavior
+2.Customizing Kubernetes behavior

 * Kubernetes has a default set of behaviors when dealing with CSI Drivers (for example, it calls the `Attach`/`Detach` operations by default).
 This object allows CSI drivers to specify how Kubernetes should interact with it.

 ## What fields does the `CSIDriver` object have?